 This beef minestrone soup is a rich and hearty twist on the classic comfort food.
-Made super thick with tender shredded beef cheeks, vegetables and risoni, this is the ultimate winter recipe to help keep you feeling warm and cosy.
+Made super thick with tender shredded beef cheeks, vegetables and risoni (orzo), this is the ultimate winter recipe to help keep you feeling warm and cosy.

 This particular recipe is one that my Husband started making a few years ago, hence the addition of beef cheek which is not something I usually cook with.
-The beef cheek cooks slowly in the broth and takes on so much flavour and the result is the most beautifully tender bits of shredded meat – it’s just so delicious.
+I do however love it in this recipe as when it cooks slowly in the broth, it creates the most beautifully tender bits of shredded meat and adds so much flavour.
+It’s just that good.

-To be fair, I’m using the word soup quite loosely for this recipe.
-It’s almost stew-like in its consistency thanks to the thickness from the risoni and the beef.
+Unlike my vegetable minestrone recipe, I do use the word soup quite loosely for this beef version.
+It ends up being almost stew-like in its consistency thanks to the thickness from the risoni (orzo) and the beef.
 I absolutely love it like this, but if you’re looking for a little bit more broth, then add a bit more water at the end to loosen it up.

 This is also one of those recipes that reheats just as good, if not better, so it’s a great meal to make in advance or to enjoy the leftovers later in the week.